astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 every direction (isotropic).
 Further note that even 700 million light years is not even 10% of the distance across the whole visible universe.
-The clumping we see around us into clusters, galaxies, stars, and people, is a purely local phenomenon, and we want to write a description of the universe on the *largest* scales.
+The clumping we see around us into clusters, galaxies, stars, and people is a purely local phenomenon, and we want to write a description of the universe on the *largest* scales.

 ```{figure} images/sdssslice.png